Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 HubSpot

-Their net revenue retention improved as this model better captured value from customers whose usage outgrew their initial tier — without requiring them to jump to a significantly higher flat tier.
+Their net revenue retention improved as this model captured value from customers whose usage outgrew their initial tier — without requiring them to jump to a significantly higher flat fee.

 Setting the Right Threshold